kingjinho/DesignPattern/src/main/kotlin/decorator/README.md

 # Imaginary Case

-Imagine you work a web developer that works for Nike, When it was not famous.
-Your job is to program a website that shows various types of Nike shoes and price.
+Imagine you work for Nike as a web developer.
+Your job is to program a website that shows various types of Nike shoes and prices.

 With help of excellent UI/UX designer and co-workers, you managed to show awesome images of each shoe.

-During the initial project, customization was excluded.

 ```kotlin
 abstract class Shoe() {